About Langtang Valley Trek

-Basked in the breathtaking scenery of green hills, forests, plain villages, magnificent waterfalls, and colorful rhododendron forests, the region allows us to explore many more natural attractions as we travel the path toward Langtang valley.
+Basked in the breathtaking scenery of green hills, forests, plain villages, magnificent waterfalls, and colorful rhodendron forests, the region allows us to explore many more natural attractions as we travel the path toward Langtang Valley.
 The Langtang valley is situated within the Langtang National Park, home to a vast variety of exotic wildlife, including the Red Panda and the Himalayan Thar.

-However, the chief highlight of this region is Langtang Himal range, and its highest peak, Langtang Lirung (7227M), which dominates the valley.
+However, the chief highlight of this region is the Langtang Himal range, and its highest peak, Langtang Lirung (7,227M), which dominates the valley.
 It is truly a sight to behold.
 The region mainly consists of the Tibetan population, and it is rich in Buddhist culture and history.